quoctin/quoctin.github.io/_posts/2018-06-17-mihcak-filter.markdown

 </p>

 <p align="justify">
 Once all wavelet coefficients $\hat{x}[k]$ of <b>LH,HL,HH</b> are estimated, we can apply inverse wavelet transform to obtain the clean image.
-Please refer to Figure 3 for a demo, where Mihcak filter is applied on the first decomposition level of Lena image.
+Please refer to Figure 4 for an illustration, where Mihcak filter is applied on the first decomposition level of Lena image.
 </p>

 <img src="/assets/img/mihcak_filter/lena_example.png" width="800" />
-<p align="middle">Figure 3.
+<p align="middle">Figure 4.
 Lena example.</p>

 ## References
 <p align="justify">